bioThai/Demultiplex/Assignment-the-first/Answers.md

             create/open a file to hold the FASTQ reads w/ummatched or low-q-score indexes

    Open all FASTQ read files (R1, R2, R3, R4)
+        Create a 2D string array (4 rows, 4 columns) to temporarily hold each line of the current record being read for each of the 4 input files:

-        Read each record in R1, R2, R3, R4 file:
+        Read each record in R1, R2, R3, R4 files:
             For each file:
-                Extract header line, store in a string variable Extract seq line, store in a string variable Extract "+" line, store in string variable Extract qscore line, store in string variable Extract qscore line (4th line of record), store in string variable If (seq line of index 1 file (R2) or seq line of index 2 file (R3) contains "N"), or (if any qscores in the qscore line for index 1 file(R2) or qscore in qscore line for index 2 (R3) < qscore_cutoff):
+                Extract header line, store in 2D array Extract seq line, store in 2D array Extract "+" line, store in 2D array Extract qscore line (4th line of record), store in 2D array

+            If (seq line of index 1 file (R2) or seq line of index 2 file (R3) contains "N"), or (if any qscores in the qscore line for index 1 file(R2) or qscore in qscore line for index 2 (R3) < qscore_cutoff), or (if seq line of index 1 file (R2) or seq line of index 2 file (R3) are not in the index dictionary):
+                Add seq line of index 1 file (R2) and seq line of index 2 file (R3) to the end of header line variables for R1 and R4
-                Write record to "unmatched/low-qscore" output file
-                unmatched_or_lowQ_counter += 1
+                Write record to appropriate "unmatched/low-qscore" output file unmatched_or_lowQ_counter += 1
             Else:
                 If seq line of index 1 file (R2) == rev comp of seq line of index 2 file (R3):
+                    Add seq line of index 1 file (R2) and seq line of index 2 file (R3) to the end of header line variables for R1 and R4
-                    Determine which output bucket file to put the record in Increment counter of records in each bucket file (<bucket>_counter += 1) Else (if you have swapped indexes that aren't rev complements of each other):
+                    Determine which output bucket file to put the record in Write record to appropriate output bucket file Increment counter of records in for corresponding bucket (<bucket>_counter += 1) Else (if you have swapped indexes that aren't rev complements of each other):
-                    Write record to "swapped" output file
-                    swapped_counter += 1

-            If corresponding index sequences in R2 and R3 file are both in the index dictionary If seq line of index 1 file (R2) == rev comp of seq line of index 2 file (R3):
-                If seq line of index 1 file (R2) and seq line of index 2 file (R3) matches any of the indexes from indexes.txt and also contains no "N":
+                    Add seq line of index 1 file (R2) and seq line of index 2 file (R3) to the end of header line variables for R1 and R4

-                write record in appropriate output bucket file
-            Else:
-                If seq line of index 1 file (R2) and seq line of index 2 file (R3) matches any of the indexes from indexes.txt: write record in "swapped" output file
-                Else:
-                    write record to "unmatched/low-qscore" output file
+                    Write record to appropriate "swapped" output file swapped_counter += 1
+    Close all input and output files

    ```

 5. High level functions.
 For each function, be sure to include: